kfwebdev/tinymce-comments-plus/README.txt

 2. Settings options for WP Editor Comments Plus.

 == Changelog ==

+= 1.1 =
+* Enhancement: Added option to hide toolbars by setting them to 'none' (without quotes)
+* Bug fix: Added li, strong and em tags to allowed html tags in comments to address issue with formatting being lost

 = 1.0.1 =
 * Enhancement: Added preformatted to editor formatting dropdown menu